 - Chile de Árbol Hot Sauce: Smoky and spicy; this quick and easy five-ingredient chile de árbol hot sauce packs a mighty punch.
 The use of Mexican chiles makes it an ideal addition to dishes like tacos, burritos, and enchiladas.
 Naturally gluten-free and vegan.

-If you make this hatch enchilada sauce I’d love your feedback.
+If you make this hatch green chile enchilada sauce I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
 Love, light, and happy cooking ya’ll ♥

 - 2 tablespoons olive oil